fahadarehman1/UFO/README.md

 - Enhancements

   - Filter criteria doesn't support case-sensitive searches
-  - if the search values are less than a drop down menu should appear so user know what to select for e.g. the column 'Shape' who knows what it means and what to search for.
-Shape of what ?
+  - A drop down menu should appear so user know what to select for e.g. the column 'Shape' who knows what it means and what Shape to search for?
   - I only saw two two countries US and CA, I don't think a filter is needed for two values
   - Auto-Fill on search columns would be a great idea
   - 'Reset Search' button and 'Search' button would make sense to have it under the Search inputs